oneyanshi/csc521/clojure-quirk/README.md

 `lein run -pt<[filename.q]`

-and a parse tree will happen! :sparkle:
+and a parse tree will happen! :sparkles:

 ## Interpreter